wanjee/wanjee.be/README.md

 - And much more

 **Warning:** This is still a total work in progress.
 This is not yet supposed to be used in real world.
+**Warning:** This repository is a development helper for me, see submodules.

 Documentation
 -------------